 Periodically, the Compensation Committee reviews the compensation practices of a group of public companies selected from an industry peer group comprised primarily of specialty apparel retailers that are similar in size to the Company.
-The latest peer group analysis was conducted in 2019, at which time the peer group used by the Compensation Consultant consisted of the apparel retailers indicated below.
+The most recent peer group analysis was conducted in 2022, at which time the peer group used by the Compensation Committee consisted of the apparel retailers indicated below.
 The Compensation Committee believes that the companies comprising this peer group represented appropriate comparisons due to the similarity in business and financial characteristics.
 They were all either direct or tangential business competitors or geographically situated and similarly sized such that we considered them to be competitors for recruitment and retention purposes.

-Boot Barn Holdings, Inc. Hibbett Sports, Inc. The Buckle Inc. RTW Retailwinds, Inc. The Cato Corporation Shoe Carnival, Inc. Destination Maternity Corporation Tilly's, Inc. Destination XL Group, Inc. Zumiez, Inc. Five Below, Inc. Francesca's Holdings Corporation
+Boot Barn Holdings, Inc. Hibbett, Inc.

+The Buckle Inc. Shoe Carnival, Inc.

+The Cato Corporation Tilly's, Inc.

+Destination XL Group, Inc. Zumiez, Inc.

+Five Below, Inc.

-As part of its analysis in 2019, the Compensation Committee also reviewed compensation information provided by the Compensation Consultant from its proprietary 2018 survey of more than 140 retail companies.
+The peer group referenced above was primarily used for purposes of reviewing and analyzing the competitiveness of the compensation paid to our CEO and CFO.
+In addition, as part of its analysis for setting 2022 compensation levels for other executive officers, the Compensation Committee reviewed compensation information provided by the Compensation Consultant from its proprietary 2021 survey of more than 140 retail companies, focusing on pay data from similarly-sized companies.
 The Compensation Consultant's analysis focused on the following areas of compensation: